the raising of one's mind and heart to God or the requesting of

 "The Journey" - more daily scriptural

-magazine published to assist Catholic laypeople in reading,
+A monthly magazine to assist Catholic laypeople in reading,

 translations of the Roman Missal The

-Britain & Ireland - has some resources to
+Britain & Ireland - has resources to download

-updated daily, which guides you through a ten minute session of
+which guides you through a ten minute session of prayer, centred on

 The importance of praying for priests

 Pillar of Fire, Pillar of

 answers about the Catholic Faith |find other resources at